CompeanR/Static-Node.js-and-Express-Site/README.md

-# Static Node.js and Express Site
+# Static Nodejs and Express Site

 ### Table of Contents
 You're sections headers will be used to reference location of destination.